kt2024-hal/TR-LLM/readme.md

 1. Download github repo

 3. Download model
-Download the foloder "vrlocomotion_models_000" from [this link](https://drive.google.com/drive/folders/1A9NCngHYVbUDx3M7P638edZfMieJlayY?usp=sharing) and unzip it, then place it in the top of "main" folder.
+Download the foloder "model_path_gen" and "model_goal_pred" from [this link](https://drive.google.com/drive/folders/12KDUSa-gaL1O2zZJoHte7wxGqZV4sdgz?usp=drive_link) and [this link](https://drive.google.com/drive/folders/17igHml1v3JjgFNzYqnXN9LKlRy9lkbqZ?usp=drive_link), then unzip it, and place it in the top of "main" folder.

 4. Install the packages in requirements.txt (python==3.8.1, cuda12.1):
 ```
 pip install -r requirements.txt
 ```
 5. Set API key and Organization code
-   Open setting.py in the main folder, and replace "*******" at API_KEY and ORGANIZATION with your original information.
+   Open setting.py in the main folder, and replace "*******" at API_KEY with your original information.

 6. Calculate
    Run TR-LLM.py, then it will generate results in "Result" folder.